danlabici/taskcluster-worker-checker/README.md

 `-rb` - Automatically reboots the Moonshots (Windows/Linux).
 You will need iLO to present on the PC. __**Works only on WINDOWS host machines!**__

+`-ping` - Automatically tests if you are behind VPN and pings the machines.
+Script will output **ONLY** machines that **DON'T** respond to ping.
+OSX machines are ignored.

 `-ct` - Used to set flag for TravisCI testing.